 Dr Jana Walsh

-Dr Jana is the practice owner and graduated from the Murdoch Vet school in WA in 1992.
-Her special interests in the Veterinary field are broad, however she particularly loves surgery, especially cruciate ligament surgeries, behaviour, oncology and endocrinology.
-You will find her at the clinic on Mondays and Tuesdays.
+Dr Jana graduated from the Murdoch Vet school in WA in 1992 and has been practicing on the Border since 1996.
+Her interests in the Veterinary field are broad, however she particularly loves surgery (orthopaedic and soft tissue), behaviour, dermatology and endocrinology.

 Dr Sally Whitwell

 A keen interest in pathology and public health saw her in her first job as a veterinarian with the formerly known Australian Quarantine Inspection Service (AQIS).
-Since 2017, Dr Sally has worked in small animal practice in the local area and has developed a keen interest in emergency and critical care, internal medicine and clinical pathology.
+Since 2017, Dr Sally has worked in small animal practice in the local area and has developed a passion for emergency and critical care, internal medicine and clinical pathology.

 Dr Mary-Lou Doolan